-4. The Proponent shall take all reasonable and feasible measures to ensure that the traffic noise generated by the project does not cause additional exceedances of the criteria in Table 3 at any residence on privately-owned land.
+4. The Proponent must take all reasonable and feasible measures to ensure that the traffic noise generated by the project does not cause additional exceedances of the criteria in Table 3 at any residence on privately-owned land.

-Table 3: Road traffic noise criteria (dB(A) L{Aea(period)})
+Table 3: Road traffic noise criteria (dB(A) LAeq(period))